NevermoreHE/Local-models/README.md

 NEVERMORE-Local models-repository

-Repository for the system dynamics model developed in NEVERMORE project to evalaute the effect of adapration and mitigation measures.
+Repository for the system dynamics model developed in NEVERMORE project to evalaute the effect of adaptation and mitigation measures.

 Two different versions are included in the repository: